Financial-Times/ft-origami/README.md

 1. _Step by step tutorials_: These are the on-ramp for our project.
 Users should be able to follow one of our step by steps and achieve success within 30 minutes.
 These live in this project.
 1. _Topic guides_: We don't have these yet.
 These cover topics in comprehensive detail.
 They include information that would be too dense for a tutorial.
-1. _Reference_: These are: the Origami Spec and the READMEs in each of our components.
-This is the complete reference for all APIs Origami (its components, its services) provide.
+1. _Reference_: The Origami Spec is the container for general conventions for Origami components.
+Each component has it's own reference documentation too, found in its readme, JSdoc and Sassdoc.

 ### Style
 We assume good grammar and proper spelling is already a given so it's not in this list.
 The Origami Spec is a [normative specification](https://www.w3.org/TR/qaframe-spec/) and follows the conventions of normative specifications.
 For our other documentation (tutorials and topic guides) we use a much less formal tone.
 They should be informative, but breezy and conversational.